szldmgy/BlackBoxOptimizer/readme.md

 - if the algorithm does not submit the expected objective measurements, the value will be set to `0`/`false`.

-##Safe mode and restart tasks
+## Safe mode and restart tasks

 - if check the 'Safe mode' option at the bottom of the page the software will save the state of the optimization at a frequency given in the next input(per iterations)

 - if we want to repeat a task or just continue an interrupted one, at the top of the page we can browse a backup or a setup file, in which the setup or the last state of the interrupted optimization task is stored.
 These files should be in the 'backup' or the 'experiments' folder inside the software's working directory.

-#The optimizer optimizer.algorithms
+# The optimizer algorithms

 - on the next page we can chose what algorithm we want to use to optimize the parameters.
 After choosing the optimizer.algorithms we can set the parameters of the optimizer, that will be executed after pushing the 'clickme' button.